-There are some things that just naturally go together; peanut butter and jelly, macaroni and cheese, and for those with perhaps a more sophisticated palate, an aged Vermont Sharp Cheddar with an earthy Pinot Noir.
-There are also some unusual pairings as well, that you wouldn’t expect like strawberry and tomato, kiwi and oysters or olives and white chocolate.
-The idea is to take two things that seem to be quite different from one another and place them together, experiencing how they contrast or complement each other.
+There are some things that just naturally go together; peanut butter and jelly, or macaroni and cheese.
+You'll find unusual pairings as well; strawberry and tomato, kiwi and oysters, or olives and white chocolate.
+Two things that seem to be quite different can contrast or complement each other.
 That’s what this project is all about.
-We are taking two composers’ work, separated by a century, geography, philosophy and style; we’re placing them side by side listening to them together and, I believe, we’ll hear something new and unique as a result.
+By pairing two composers, separated by a century, geography, philosophy and style, we can hear something new and unique as a result.

 Specifically, we are pairing Bach and Chopin’s music by key, or tonality.
 We'll listen to excerpts from J.S.
 Bach’s Well-Tempered Clavier Book II, starting where Bach began, with the key of "C." That word “tempered” or “temperament” is used to describe how we tune and create scales and keys, the building blocks of western music.
 Today, we use a tuning system called Equal Temperament.
 On our modern pianos the octave is split into 12 equal steps that we call semi-tones, but history is filled with different ways of tuning.
 In Bach’s day, the standard was Mean-tone Temperament.
 The limitations of this system meant that a single keyboard could only play in five-or-six related keys.
 That means that you would have to have multiple keyboards to play in all the available keys.
 Bach’s Well-Tempered Clavier was written for a single keyboard tuned in such a way that the performer can play in all 24 keys (12 major and 12 minor).
 This was a revolutionary idea.